What Causes Meconium Aspiration Syndrome?

 When doctors detect meconium aspiration syndrome, they will suction the baby’s mouth during delivery.
 The healthcare team will provide further treatment if fetal distress is accompanied by thick meconium staining.

 Babies with meconium aspiration syndrome typically need special care in the neonatal intensive care unit (NICU).
-The healthcare team will give the baby oxygen for breathing difficulties as needed.
-They may use a CPAP machine, face mask, or breathing tube.
+The health care team will give the baby oxygen for breathing difficulties as needed.
+They may also use machines that provide respiratory support, a face mask, or a breathing tube.

 Most infants with meconium aspiration syndrome recover within several days to a few weeks, depending on the amount of meconium inhaled.